Learning Opportunity

 A space to act, not just talk.
 A bioregional process in motion.

-• Collaborative mapping of challenges, assets and stakeholders, including climate change, adaptation and biodiversity loss in South Devon.
+• Collaboratively mapping challenges, assets and stakeholders, including climate change, adaptation and biodiversity loss in South Devon.

-• An understanding of how a bioregional approach enables us to turn points of fragility into leverage points, and how to apply regenerative, systems-based design tools.
+• Developing an understanding of how a bioregional approach enables us to turn points of fragility into leverage points, and how to apply regenerative, systems-based design tools.

-• Synthesizing skills in pooling ideas for a complex subject: bioregional finance.
-What kind of BioFi facility could we set up in South Devon... where the money would come from, how the facility would be governed, and how to bring the first projects forward and ready others.
-The value of working at bioregional scale is that by aggregating projects and setting measurable returns we have access to larger amounts of funding than currently on offer.
+• Establishing resources needed to enable our plan to move from paper into action.
+What kind of Bioregional Financing facility could we set up for South Devon?
+Where could the money come from, how could the facility be best governed, and how to bring the first projects forward and ready others.
+The value of working at bioregional scale is that by aggregating projects and setting measurable returns we will have access to larger amounts of funding than currently on offer.

 Tutors